-The boat may be equipped with a sunshade awning system that extends and retracts the shade from the hardtop.
-Power to the shade is provided by a control located on the side of the helm seat.
-The two top buttons are used to extend and retract the shade.
+The boat is equipped with a sunshade awning system that extends and retracts the shade from the hardtop.
+Power to the shade is provided by a switch in the salon.

-- Retract Awning - 2.
-Extend Awning
+- 1. Extend Awning - 2.
+Retract Awning

-Figure 5-47: SureShade Control Panel
+Figure 5-40: SureShade Control Panel